 The aggregate method is a little more complex than the percentage method.
 For the aggregate method, you will add the bonus wages to the regular wages that are paid at the same time.

 - Add the bonus wages to the regular wages.

-- Use the total wages (bonus wages + regular wages), the employee’s number of personal allowances, and Publication 15 to find the total amount to withhold.
+- Use the total wages (bonus wages + regular wages) and Publication 15 to find the total amount to withhold.

-- Find the tax amount on Publication 15 for just the regular wages.
+- Find the tax amount in Publication 15 for just the regular wages.

 - Subtract the taxes withheld from the regular wages from the total tax amount to determine the bonus tax amount.

 - The remaining number is the bonus tax rate, so you will withhold that from the bonus pay.

 If your employee is worried that the method you use takes more out of their wages, remind them that they might receive a refund to even out the withholdings during tax season.

 If an employee earns more than $1 million in supplemental wages (not including regular wages) in one calendar year, you need to follow special rules.
 Withhold 37% for federal income tax on supplemental wage payments that exceed $1 million.